drk1wi/Modlishka/README.md

 -   Stateless design.
 Can be scaled up easily to handle an arbitrary amount of traffic  - e.g. through a DNS load balancer.
 -   Can be extended easily with your ideas through modular plugins.
 -   Automatic TLS certificate generation plugin for the proxy domain (requires a self-signed CA certificate)
--   Written in Go, so it works basically on all platforms: Windows, Linux, BSD, ARM supported...
+-   Written in Go, so it works basically on all platforms and architectures: Windows, OSX, Linux, BSD supported...

 **Security related:**
-- "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack in form of a diagnostic module.
+- "[Client Domain Hooking](https://blog.duszynski.eu/client-domain-hooking-in-practice/)" attack in form of a diagnostic module.
 -  Support for majority of 2FA authentication schemes (out of the box).
 -  User credential harvesting (with context based on URL parameter passed identifiers).
 -  Web panel plugin with a summary of automatically collected credentials and one-click user session impersonation module (beta POC).